Logarithmic regret bounds for continuous-time average-reward Markov decision processes: The CT--UCRL Algorithm and Its Instance-Dependent Regret Upper Bound

-\begin{remark} For a discrete-time communicating MDP with $S$ states and $A$ actions, the UCRL2 algorithm proposed in \cite{Jaksch2010} has a instance-dependent regret upper bound of $O( \frac{D^2 S^2 A\log T}{g^*})$ in the average-reward setting, where $D$ is the diameter of the MDP and $g^*$ is the gap parameter that can be defined similarly to \eqref{eq:gap-g} for discrete-time MDPs.
-Equation~\eqref{eq: coro:ub} in Theorem~\ref{thm:UCRL} suggests that the instance-dependent regret upper bound of the CT-UCRL algorithm for learning CTMDPs is given by Compared with the results for discrete-time MDPs, there are several differences.
-First, there is an additional term, $\left[\frac{ \lambda_{\max}^2 +1 }{ \lambda_{\min}^2} \right]SA \log T,$ which partly quantities the extra difficulty in learning CTMDPs due to the random exponential holding times.
-Second, the coefficient of $S^2 A$ now depends on both the diameter of the CTMDP $D(\mathcal{M} )$ and $\lambda_{\max}$.
-Finally, the gap parameter $g$ in \eqref{eq:gap-g} is associated with CTMDPs and hence depends on the rates of holding times in general. \end{remark}
+In the discrete-time setting, \cite{Jaksch2010} develop the UCRL2 algorithm and show that its instance-dependent regret bound is where $D$ is the diameter of the discrete-time MDP and $g^*$ is the gap parameter that can be defined similarly to \eqref{eq:gap-g} for discrete-time MDPs.
+Note that the gap parameter is instance-dependent and there is no simple explicit relation between it and the model parameters in general even for discrete-time MDPs.
+However, we can still observe some similarities and differences in the regret upper bounds for continuous-time and discrete-time MDPs.
+The term $\lambda_{\max} D(\mathcal{M})$ in \eqref{eq:O-Regret} appears naturally because it is the diameter of the uniformized discrete-time MDP; see Remark \ref{remark:diam}.
+The term $\left[\frac{ \lambda_{\max}^2 +1 }{ \lambda_{\min}^2} \right]SA$ in \eqref{eq:O-Regret} arises from the random exponential holding times. \end{remark} }

+\begin{remark} Our bound \eqref{eq:O-Regret} has an $\tilde O(S^2 A)$-dependence on the sizes of the state and action spaces.
+On the other hand, it has been shown in \cite{yang2021q} that the optimistic Q-learning algorithm in \cite{jin2018q} has regret $O(\frac{SA H^6}{\Delta_{\min}} \log(SAT))$ for finite horizon discrete-time episodic MDPs, where $T$ is the total number of steps, $H$ is the time horizon and $\Delta_{\min}$ is the minimum sub-optimality gap of the optimal $Q-$function.
+In the same episodic setting, \cite{xu2021fine} obtain a lower bound of $\Omega(\frac{SA }{\Delta_{\min}} \log(T))$.
+Our $\tilde O(S^2A)$-bound is due to the specific algorithm and approach we develop to solve our problem, and it could be suboptimal.
+It is an enormously interesting open question whether we can obtain non-asymptotic logarithmic regrets with $\tilde O(SA)$ dependance in the average-reward setting for continuous-time MDPs.
+This may require the development of new proof techniques to obtain a tighter analysis of our proposed algorithm or the development of entirely new algorithms.
+We leave this study to the future. \end{remark}